Year of entry 2024

 Since 2013, we have invested over £9 million in upgrading our facilities including labs, workshops, studios and student spaces.
 The Leeds Institute of Textiles and Colour (LITAC) is also part of our School, which is a world leading institute researching the global environmental challenges in the textile, fashion and colour industries.

-We also provide a range of other support to enhance the student experience and prepare students for the workplace: free dedicated software, a wide range of technical induction programmes, free access to LinkedIn Learning Tutorials, free camera and video recorder loan, costs of Degree Show (infrastructure, course catalogue and exhibition set-up), external promotion, Yorkshire Fashion Archive, visiting speakers from industry or other institutions around the world.
+We also provide a range of other support to enhance the student experience and prepare students for the workplace: free dedicated software, a wide range of technical induction programmes, free access to LinkedIn Learning Tutorials, free camera and video recorder loan, supporting a Degree Show, external promotion, Yorkshire Fashion Archive, visiting speakers from industry or other institutions around the world.

 The course structure is designed to provide a breadth of knowledge in a progressive development from Level 1 to Level 3, across all key areas of textile technology, innovation and sustainability.
 This organically follows the path of textile materials from fibres and polymers all the way into textile, fashion and industrial products, with key innovation opportunities and sustainable interventions contextualised throughout the material and process journey.

 To support this, this course is built around core modules specifically developed to provide a comprehensive level of knowledge and nurture skills that are desirable to employers and transferable to many career paths.
 The delivery of the learning outcomes is covered by the core modules and will be reinforced by choice of optional modules.
 You’ll also have the opportunity to consider the 4-year course variants for completing a Year in Industry and or choosing to Study Abroad.